 The UK government advises supplementing with vitamin D in winter.
 During the winter months, there is insufficient sunlight in the UK to make vitamin D in the body so Public Health England recommends all adults should take a daily supplement of 10mcg vitamin D.

 Improve energy & brain health

 Most people would agree that they’d like more energy and better brain health whatever their age.
 Taking certain supplements that include B Complex Vitamins, omega 3 fatty acids, vitamin D and curcumin can all help to improve energy and brain health.
+We suggest Lumity's Energy Boosting Supplements that contribute to a strong nervous system and psychological function.
 Some people also take cordyceps supplements and powders for energy, it is known as the “Olympic mushroom,” because a winning Olympic running team from China famously supplemented with cordyceps while training.

 Get healthier skin, hair & nails